-An additional four allotments have been included in this revised Planning Proposal in response to community submissions:
+The following additional four allotments have been included in this revised Planning Proposal to permit a place of public worship in response to community submissions:

-- 0 1142 Forest Road, Lugarno, being Lot 9, DP 13473 (Lugarno Anglican Church); - 3A Old Forest Road, Lugarno, being Lot 18, DP 13473 (Lugarno Anglican Church); - 3A Old Forest Road, Lugarno, being Lot 19, DP 13473 (Lugarno Anglican Church); and - o 20 River Road, Oatley, being Lot 2, Section 5, DP 2297 (Oatley Gospel+---Chapel);
+- 1142 Forest Road, Lugarno, being Lot 9, DP 13473 (Lugarno Anglican Church); - 3A Old Forest Road, Lugarno, being Lot 18, DP 13473 (Lugarno Anglican Church); - 3A Old Forest Road, Lugarno, being Lot 19, DP 13473 (Lugarno Anglican Church); and - 20 River Road, Oatley, being Lot 2, Section 5, DP 2297 (Oatley Gospel Chapel);

 Furthermore, an additional amendment is recommended with respect to Schedule 1 in response to the submissions received.
-The existing parish hall located at 19 Warrawee Place, Beverly Hills (Lots 42, 43 and 44, DP 13496) is recommended to be removed from Item 11 Use of certain land for a place of public worship as these Formatted: Font: Not Italic Formatted: Indent: Left: 1.27 cm, No bullets or numbering properties are currently being utilised by the adjacent Regina Coeli Catholic Primary School.
+The existing parish hall located at 19 Warrawee Place, Beverly Hills (Lots 42, 43 and 44, DP 13496) is recommended to be removed from Item 11 Use of certain land for a place of public worship as these properties are currently being utilised by the adjacent Regina Coeli Catholic Primary School.
 Accordingly, the zoning of these properties will be amended to the proposed SP2 Educational Establishment & Place of Public Worship to reflect the existing use of the site as a school hall for the adjacent Regina Coeli Catholic Primary School.